 - Click on the Save button.

-Meta tags are pieces of text in the header of your website that tell search engine spiders about your site, but are invisible to your human visitors.
-While search engines now ignore meta tags as a ranking mechanism, they do take them in account for other things.
+Meta tags are pieces of text in the header of your website that tell search engine spiders about your site but are invisible to your human visitors.
+While search engines now ignore meta tags as a ranking mechanism, they do take them in the account for other things.

 There are about a dozen different meta tags that you can use but here are the main ones you should care about: